-The time card approver is responsible for having sufficient knowledge of the employee’s work to be able to approve the time card.
-This responsibility includes knowledge that any overtime submitted was approved by the immediate supervisor (which may be the time card approver).
+The time sheet approver is responsible for having sufficient knowledge of the employee’s work to be able to approve the time sheet.
+This responsibility includes knowledge that any overtime submitted was approved by the immediate supervisor (which may be the time sheet approver).

 The lead administrator is responsible for the accuracy of his/her financial reports and the internal controls in his/her areas of responsibility.
-He/she needs to ensure that appropriate procedures are in place for the accurate submission and approval of time cards in a timely manner.
+He/she needs to ensure that appropriate procedures are in place for the accurate submission and approval of time sheets in a timely manner.